-At Valdresflya Vandrerhjem you have a 360-degree view of the mountains, including the 2,000-meter-peaks Rasletind, Høgdebråte, Nautgardstind and Tjønnholstind.
+At Valdresflya Vandrerhjem you have a 360-degree view of the mountains, including the 6,561-feet peaks Rasletind, Høgdebråte, Nautgardstind and Tjønnholstind.

-The Maurvangen Mountain Park is located about two kilometers from Lake Gjende.
+The Maurvangen Mountain Park is located about 1.5 miles from Lake Gjende.
 Here you can see the Sjoa River flowing down towards Lake Øvre Sjodalsvatnet.

 Read more about the Jotunheimen Area.

 Valdresflye National Tourist Route is a great starting point for hiking in the Jotunheimen National Park.
 Two popular hiking goals are the Besseggen Ridge, close to Lake Gjende, and Bitihorn, close to Beitostølen.

 Gjende Boats run regular services on lake Gjende from the middle of June until the middle of September.
 The boats bring you right into the wildest part of Jotunheimen National Park.

 Experience one of Northern Europe's highest boat trips, 3,477 feet above sea level.
 M/B Bitihorn takes you on a journey along Lake Bygdin, where you will see several of Jotunheimen's 6,561-feet-peaks.